-Fire extinguishers--does the fire department service them?No, but you may contact the Fire Prevention Division at (310) 253-5925 for the latest information on state-approved and Culver City-approved contractors.
+Fire extinguishers--does the fire department service them?No, but you may contact the Community Risk Reduction Division at (310) 253-5925 for the latest information on state-approved and Culver City-approved contractors.

 Smoke Alarms--how often should I change the batteries?